How to Drain a Central Heating System

 • Simple installation.

-• Improve the energy efficiency of your home.
+• Improved energy efficiency of your home.

 Central heating system diagram